 Each municipality is required to send its Ambulance Response Time Performance Plan (RTPP) to the Ministry of Health and Long-Term Care (MOHLTC), Emergency Health Services Branch Director no later than October 1st each year.
 The RTPP will publically set each municipality's ambulance response time performance expectations by March 31st every year.
 Each municipality must report to the MOHLTC the actual ambulance response times achieved in the previous year.
 The ambulance response time reporting standard measures ambulance response time based on the severity of the call as found by the paramedic (versus how it was dispatched).
-Measuring the response time based on the assessment by the paramedic (versus how the call was dispatched) is consistent with the medical evaluation model.
+Measuring the response time based on the evaluation model.